-There was an article in “The Mammals of Texas – Online Edition.” where an incidence took place in Texas again where millions of cotton rodents caused serious losses to farm crops, particularly peas, peanuts, watermelons, and cauliflower.
+There was an article in “The Mammals of Texas – Online Edition.” where a incidence took place in Texas again where millions of cotton rodents caused serious losses to farm crops, particularly peas, peanuts, watermelons and cauliflower.

 “This thing exploded rather quickly and we didn’t know how broad and wide it would be,” Gilliland said.
 “It has been a fire drill for us.

-These rodents play a vital role in our ecosystem.
-These cotton rats are used as an important animal model for the study of various pathogens, infections etc. Since these rodents are vital for our ecosystem, it is of extreme importance to find a safe and non-toxic solution for the cotton rats problem which would keep these insects at bay while not causing any harm.
+These rodents play a vital role of our ecosystem.
+These cotton rats are useful as an important animal model for study of various pathogens, infections etc. Since these rodents are vital for our ecosystem, it is of extreme importance to find a safe and non-toxic solution for the cotton rats problem which would keep these insects at bay while not causing any harm.

-C Tech Corporation can offer a solution to overcome the damage caused by cotton rats.
-Rodrepel™ is a non-toxic, non-hazardous, non-carcinogenic and environmentally safe, anti-rodent additive.
-It does not kill but repels.
-It is engineered using a unique set of complex compounds.
+CTech Corporation can offer a solution to overcome damage caused by cotton rats.
+Rodrepel™ is a low toxic, low hazardous non-carcinogenic and environmentally safe, anti-rodent additive.
+It does not kill but repel.
+It is engineered using unique set of complex compounds.

-Rodrepel™ masterbatch can be incorporated in polymer pipes, irrigation pipes, drip tapes, agriculture films, mulches, storage devices, racks, pallets etc.
+Rodrepel™ masterbatch can be incorporated in polymer pipes, irrigation pipes, drip tapes, agriculture films, mulches, etc.

-RodrepelTM lacquer is a proper solution as a topical application to apply on fencing of trees and lawns. the lacquer can be used to coat the wooden racks and pallets in the storehouses.
-Lacquer does not interfere with the aesthetic properties of the application.
+The RodrepelTM lacquer is a proper solution as a topical application to apply on fencing of trees and lawns.
+Lacquers do not interfere with the aesthetic properties of the application.

-RodrepelTM is cost-effective, inert, and thermally stable and does not degrade on exposure to heat and sunlight.
+Rodrepel™ is cost effective, inert, and thermally stable and does not degrade on exposure to heat and sunlight.
 It does not volatilize and does not degrade in the soil.
-It is RoHS, RoHS2, REACH, ISO, APVMA, NEA compliant and FIFRA exempted.
+It is RoHS, RoHS2, EU BPR, NEA, REACH compliant and FIFRA exempted.